thedouglenz/monies-suck-2/README.md

 A better implementation of a previously written (unfinished) financial management app

 ## Dev setup instructions
 If you want to contribute to this project you will need to set up your environment.
 This write-up assumes you're using either Ubuntu or OSX.
+To test locally, you will want to have a local postgres server running.
+On OS X, http://postgresapp.com/.
+On Ubuntu, you will have to fend for yourself but this will help: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04

 ### Running locally
 1. Make sure you have pip, and virtualenv installed globally on your system.